Scandal season 3: Reception

-The season premiere returned with generally favorable reviews from critics, with many commenting that the show lived up to and if anything surpassed the high bar set by the previous season.
-The review aggregator website Rotten Tomatoes reports a 100% approval rating with average rating of 9/10 based on 10 reviews.
+The season premiere returned with a generally favorable response from critics, with many commenting that the show lived up to and if anything surpassed the high bar set by the previous season.
+The review aggregator website Rotten Tomatoes reports a 95% approval rating with average rating of 8.30/10 based on 22 reviews.
 The website's consensus reads, "Scandal finds its footing in season three, allowing its characters to blossom and providing the kind of intrigue that makes serialized television so addictive."
 In social media, the season premiere delivered 712,877 tweets, making Scandal #1 most social series on Thursday night.
 Kerry Washington was nominated for an Emmy Award (Outstanding Lead Actress in a Drama Series) and a Golden Globe Award for her performance in the season.

 The season premiere had 10.5 million total viewers, up 71 percent from last season's start in September 2012.
 The season finale had 10.5 million total viewers, up 15% from last season's finale in May 2013.
 The third season had an average of 11.5 million in Total Viewers, up 39% from the second season which had a total of 8.3 million.
 It also went up in Adults 18-49 with 43% with an average of 4.0/12, while the previous season had a 2.8/8.
 This qualifies Scandal as TV’s fastest growing returning series.
 Repeats air on BET.